cryptoeconomicslab/ovm-plasma-chamber-spec/pages/docs/tutorial/cli-wallet/exit.md

 ## 6-5.
 Exit ether

-Launch the CUI Wallet and start the exit process!
+Launch the CLI Wallet and start the exit process!

 Start the app with node command and try `exit <amount>`.